Triglochin maritima L. (USDA, ITIS)

 Animals exhibit rapid labored breathing, gasping.

-Animals become anxious and excited because they are unable to breath.
+Animals become anxious and excited because they are unable to breathe.

 Sudden death with supporting evidence of cherry-red venous blood and absence of other diseases.
 Rumen contents or plant material can be tested for cyanide using the sodium picrate test.
 Commercial test kits for cyanide are available.